 The student will responsible for taking four (4) examinations through the course of the semester.
 Each exam will not be cumulative, but will call for the student to be able to identify key points from each unit and write argumentatively using information from primary and secondary sources.
+There will also be a number of online quizzes each student will be required to take at the class website.
+Each student will be assigned to a group with other students and charged with producing a 15 minute PowerPoint oral presentation to the class.

-The student's exam average will count for 70% of the final grade.
-The nature of our online exams will be covered in a separate document.
-20% of the final grade will consist of the average of class participation, which will be covered for this online class in a separate document.
-10% of the final grade will come from the student's online quiz average.
+The student's examination average will count 75% towards the final class grade (which is 18.75% for each exam.)
+10% of the final grade will consist of the student's quiz grade average.
+The group presentation project will count for 15%.